 Timberline Lodge & Ski Area offers winter transportation up to the resort from locations around Government Camp beginning November 23 though March 24, 2019.
 The Timberline Resort Shuttle operates on weekends and holidays from 9:00 a.m. – 4:30 p.m.
 This local shuttle offers continuous round-trip circulation with two stops in Government Camp at Mt.
 Hood Brewing and Summit Ski Area (now owned and operated by Timberline), on up to the Crescent at Timberline’s Wy’East Day Lodge.
 The first pickup is at 9:00 am at Mt.
 Hood Brewing, the last pickup is at 4:30 pm at the Crescent Day Lodge.

 Riding the shuttle is free for Timberline and Fusion season pass holders and Timberline online lift ticket holders.

 Skibowl operates a free shuttle connecting Skibowl East & West villages with stops in Government Camp at Collins Lake Resort, the Ratskeller Building and Mt.
 Hood Outfitters.
 The shuttle runs Friday and Saturdays at 8:45 am to 11:15 pm, Sunday and holidays from 8:45 am to 10:15 pm, and Monday to Thursday on demand for guests of Collins Lake Resort.

 Transportation from the Columbia River Gorge

-A new free shuttle service between Hood River and Mt.
-Hood Meadows operates three daily round-trips on Saturdays and Sundays through February, plus President’s Day.
+A free shuttle service between Hood River and Mt.
+Hood Meadows operates four daily round-trips on Saturdays and Sundays through February, plus President’s Day.
 The buses leave from the Hood River Event Site along the waterfront.
-Even better, those staying at participating lodging partners can score discounts on lift passes.
+Check back for the updated 2018-19 schedule.